Cash Flow Chart

 The FTI represents the investment effort of the period net of disposals; movements relating to this flow must necessarily give rise to a movement in fixed assets in the balance sheet.
-Disposals are obviously recorded for their real price of sale, i.e. the cash flow.
+Disposals are recorded for their real price of sale, i.e. the cash flow.
 This requires eliminating the gain or loss on disposal at the level of the self-financing capacity.

 Investment Cash Flow (FTI) = – Capital Assets + Disposals

-To be included in the cash flow of the investment, the movement must have as counterpart the increase or decrease of an asset on the balance sheet.
+To be included in the cash flow of the investment, the movement must have as a counterpart the increase or decrease of an asset on the balance sheet.

 The FTI reflects the investment effort of the period.
-It is obviously variable according to the sectors, whether one is in a low-capitalistic service activity or in heavy industry.
+It is variable according to the sectors, whether one is in a low-capitalistic service activity or in heavy industry.
 Investment expenditures are not always linear.
 A company can invest in saw tooth; make a major expense a year and few the next 4 or 5 years.

 Beyond the figures, the analyst wonders about the strategy pursued in terms of investment:

-- Does the company invest on an organic basis (property, plant and equipment) or does it have an entity buyback policy?
+- Does the company invest on an organic basis (property, plant, and equipment)?
+Or does it have an entity buyback policy?

-- He will finally question the motivation of the sale of entities: are they constrained by the need to deleverage, do they correspond to a choice of refocusing or strategic redeployment?
+- He will finally question the motivation of the sale of entities: are they constrained by the need to deleverage, and do they correspond to a choice of refocusing or strategic redeployment?